mpostol/OPC-UA-OOI/Configuration/Networking/ReadMe.md

 The detailed description of the configuration files content is captured in the documentation at: [ConfigurationData](http://www.commsvr.com/Download/DataManagement/?topic=html/24749307.htm).

 The XML schema of the configuration files is available at: [ConfigurationData.xsd](./Serialization/ConfigurationData.xsd).
 Intentionally data producers and consumers use the same schema for configuration files.
 It makes it easier to harmonize these roles configuration and supports two roles in one application.

-## Further work

-Open issues are grouped by the milestone: [UANetworkingConfiguration - development](https://github.com/mpostol/OPC-UA-OOI/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22UANetworkingConfiguration+-+development%22)